For seven weeks in 1984, Christopher Wilder hunted vulnerable young women across nine different states before being fatally shot upon his arrest.

-Wilder’s next attack occurred the following day when he lured 19-year-old Florida State University student Linda Grover into his car, again under the promise of modeling work.
+Christopher Wilder’s next attack occurred the following day when he lured 19-year-old Florida State University student Linda Grover into his car, again under the promise of modeling work.
 He knocked her unconscious and drove to Bainbridge, Georgia.
-When she became conscious in the back seat of his car, he choked her unconscious and stuffed her in the trunk of his car.
+When she became conscious in the back seat of his car, he choked her and stuffed her in the trunk of his car.

 Wilder took Grover to a motel where he raped and tortured her.
 Wilder shaved her genitals and held a knife to them.
 He superglued her eyes shut and electrocuted her for two hours.
 But against all odds, Grover managed to lock herself in the bathroom while Wilder slept and she screamed so loudly that Wilder fled.

 Grover was rescued and identified her attacker in photographs shown to her by police.
-Meanwhile, Wilder fled the state.
+Meanwhile, Christopher Wilder fled the state.

-The Sordid Saga Continues
+The Sordid Murder Spree Continues